 The interest rate on the PPF is market-linked and reset every year.
 The PPF matures in 15 years.
 You can withdraw after six years but it cannot exceed 50% of the balance at the end of the fourth year or the immediate preceding year, whichever is lower.

 Investing in stocks is another option however though there is no guarantee that you will gain any returns.
 You can opt as a part of the portfolio and percentage of allocation should be based on the risk capacity.

-These are for people who want to invest in bonds and equites in order to balance the risk and return.
+These are for people who want to invest in bonds and equities in order to balance the risk and return.
 There are several types of funds in which one can invest depending on its risk capacity.
 Or you can also opt for Systematic Investment Plan (SIP) which reduces the market risk by building a portfolio in a longer duration with small investments at regular intervals.

 Real estate is a booming industry in our nation.
-It has great prospects in all the sectors like hospitality, commercial, retail, housing, manufacturing etc. People who have received huge cash benefits from prior investments can invest in real estate.
+It has great prospects in all sectors like hospitality, commercial, retail, housing, manufacturing etc. People who have received huge cash benefits from prior investments can invest in real estate.

 If you find investing in stocks risky then bonds provide a safer option.
 A 10 year government bond gives an interest rate of 7.70 percent, you can also opt for inflation indexed bonds, here the interest rates are based on the inflation.

 An all-time favorite investment product, you can invest in gold in any format – Gold bar, Gold ETF, gold mutual fund, gold deposit scheme etc. The bond will have a tariff free interest rate of 4% with a lock in period of 3-7 years.